Police: Ex-NFL player charged with raping UGA student

 ATHENS, Ga.
 (AP) — A former NFL player and University of Georgia football standout has been arrested and charged with raping a UGA student, authorities said.

-Bacarri Jamon Rambo, 29, was charged Monday with rape, new outlets reported.
+Bacarri Jamon Rambo, 29, was charged Monday with rape, news outlets reported.
 He was being held at the Athens-Clarke County Jail without bond Tuesday afternoon.

 Athens-Clarke County Police responded to a reported rape Saturday near the university at an apartment complex where Rambo reportedly lives.